pdsink/pdsink/README.md

 - Source role (SRC).
 - DRP / DFP / FRS / Alt Modes.

 ## Usage

 See [docs](./docs) and [examples](./examples).

+Note that this package uses [ETL](https://www.etlcpp.com/) but does not pin a specific version, to avoid conflicts with your application.
+Set a specific dependency version in your application to keep the configuration stable.

 ## References